nikolay-litvin/todo/README.md

-This is my first app of React
+TodoApp based on ReactJS

-This project build from video course of Yuriy Bura
+This is the learning project of improvement todo app on browser